 In March 2019, a Bolivian biomeridian is installed in the midst of a complex of contiguous protected areas in Bolivia and Peru.
 The first location is El Chocolatal, which is right on the edge of Pilon Lajas Biosphere Reserve.
 This land is contiguous to Madidi, which connects with another natural area in Bolivia (Apolobamba) and two more in Peru, Bajuaja Sonene and Tambopata.
 To many, this area is known as the Tambopata-Madidi Complex.

-The second installation in Bolivia will be a singular observation node, including a bioacoustic reorder and temperature/humidity logger.
-This node will be installed on the property of a community-owned eco-lodge.
+The second installation in Bolivia will be a singular monitoring station, including a bioacoustic reorder and temperature/humidity logger.
+This station will be installed on the property of a community-owned eco-lodge.

 Deforestation is one of the biggest environmental changes occurring in Northern Bolivia.
 As land outside of the protected areas is altered by humans and stripped of forests, it is possible that the wildlife populations may shift their ranges.
-The singular observation node would record these changes over time.
+The singular monitoring station would record these changes over time.

 If temperatures are shifting over time, then species may shift up altitude gradients.
 These changes would be recorded by the biomeridian installation at El Chocolatal.
 These initial installations in Bolivia are pilot studies; Songs of Adaptation is developing partnerships and planning to branch out into larger study sites across the vast natural lands of the country.

 Spruce Knob is a noteworthy landmark and the highest point in West Virginia.
-Currently, two observation nodes are in stalled there; one in a meadow and the other in dense spruce forest.
+Currently, two monitoring stations are installed there; one in a meadow and the other in dense spruce forest in partnership with Experience Learning.

-The first node of a proposed transect of the Chesapeake Bay is installed at the far northern extremities, at NorthBay in North East, Maryland.
-This node is unique in that it does not rely on professional scientists in order to conduct on-ground biodiversity truthing and in-person observations.
+The first station of a proposed transect of the Chesapeake Bay is installed at the far northern extremities, at NorthBay in North East, Maryland.
+This station is unique in that it does not rely on professional scientists in order to conduct on-ground biodiversity truthing and in-person observations.
 Rather, it will crowd-source the work, utilizing a citizen science project with iNaturalist.
-This node will be the first in-field pilot of using Songs of Adaptation as an educational program.
+This station will be the first in-field pilot of using Songs of Adaptation as an educational program.
 Each location seeks to respectfully interact with local populations; in this case, the community engagement is generally middle school students.

-This node is installed at the fringe of a tidal marsh Easton, Maryland, approximately 70 miles south of the node in the Northern Chesapeake.
+This station is installed at the fringe of a tidal marsh Easton, Maryland, approximately 70 miles south of the station in the Northern Chesapeake.
 If over time sea level is changing, this would effect salinity or existence of the marsh, and what species utilize the site.
 By starting recording now, it is possible to have a record through time.

 Riparian Buffer Restoration